Resonant Electron-Plasmon Interactions in Drifting Electron Gas: The Quantum Hydrodynamic Model

-where ${\cal N} =\sqrt{n(x,t)}\exp[iS(x,t)/\hbar]$ is the state function characterizing spatiotemporal evolution of the electron gas with ${\cal N}{\cal N^*}=n(x,t)$ being the number density and $v(x,t)=(1/m)\partial S(x,t)/\partial x$ the electron fluid speed.
-Also, $n_0$ represents the equilibrium electron gas number density.
-The coupled system (\ref{sp}) can be used to study the propagation of an electron beam of arbitrary degeneracy with arbitrary degree of degeneracy in an equilibrium temperature.
-Let us consider an arbitrary degenerate electron beam drifting at constant fluid velocity, $v$.
-The value of the electron beam chemical potential may vary depending on the degeneracy degree and the temperature in a wide range.
-However, in a classical regime it can have the negative values up to zero electronvolts and in quantum regime it is positive few electronvolts such as for fully degenerate typical metals.
-Therefore, the Schr\"{o}dinger-Poisson system (\ref{sp}) can model a wide range of phenomenon for electron beam excitations from classical regime up to the fully degenerate quantum regime.
-For our case the beam of electron gas drifting with constant speed $v$ leads to $S(x,t)=p x+f(t)$ in which $p=mv$ is the electron fluid beam momentum and $f(t)$ is an arbitrary function of time.
-Therefore, the state function becomes ${\cal N}(x,t) = \psi (x,t)\exp (ipx/\hbar)$ where $\psi (x,t)=\sqrt{n(x)}\exp[if(t)/\hbar]$.
-It is interesting that in the limit $\mu_0=0$ we have $\gamma=1/3$ while in the fully degenerate electron gas limit it has the value $\gamma=1/9$.

-To this end, let us now consider separable solution ${\cal N}(x,t)={\psi}(x){\psi}(t)$.
-After the separation of spatial and temporal parts in first equation (\ref{sp}), we arrive at
+The value of the electron chemical potential may vary depending on the degeneracy degree and the temperature in a wide range.
+However, in a classical regime, it can have negative values up to zero electronvolts, whereas, in quantum regime the value will be typically positive few electronvolts, such as, for metals .
+The Schr\"{o}dinger-Poisson system (\ref{sp}), thus, can model a wide range of phenomenon with electron excitations ranging from classical regime up to the fully degenerate quantum case.
+For our purpose we have, $S(x,t)=p x+f(t)$ in which $p=mv$ is the electron fluid momentum and $f(t)$ is an arbitrary function of time.
+Let us now consider separable solutions of the form, ${\cal N}(x,t)={\psi}(t){\psi}(x)\exp(ipx/\hbar\sqrt{\gamma})$ with ${\psi}(x)=\sqrt{n(x)}$.
+Separation of spatial and temporal parts in first equation of (\ref{sp}), leads to

 where $\epsilon$ is the energy eigenvalue of the quantum system.
 Here, we are interested in finding solutions for spatial variations in quantities such as density and electric potential.
 Therefore, we only have the first two coupled equations in (\ref{ssp}) in order to solve.
 The appropriately linearized system for small perturbations, assuming $\psi\simeq \psi_0+\psi_1$, $\phi\simeq 0+\phi_1$ and $p=0+p_1$, appears as the following coupled pseudoforce system